 Use register() to track changes to the custom user model instead of setting HistoricalRecords on the model directly.
+See Save without a historical record.

 The reason for this, is that unfortunately HistoricalRecords cannot be set directly on a swapped user model because of the user foreign key to track the user making changes.